Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 -Note: I'm switching to YAML in place of JSON for config, because f*** Json for config files (Also it's giving me a lot of trouble).
 <br>

--Note: I'm goin' to be using a 'code signature', not as a way to assert ownership or something like that but just because it looks cool (I mean, just look at that smile ;))
+-Note: I'm goin' to be using a 'code signature', not as a way to assert ownership or something like that but just because it looks cool (I mean, just look at that smile ;)) (Also, I won't use this code signature in files which are just modified versions of existing files from other users or files which relied upon articles and stuff since that's.......plagiarism.)

 ```